dabraude/YetAnotherArchive/README.md

   * Start of the file small header = `YAA_MAGIC_STRING|%d\0`
     - The integer is the file format number

-  * End of file (in order from the back:
+  * End of file (in order from the back, hashes are written in lower case ascii):
-    - 32 characters are the MD5 hash of the entire file except the last the hash itself written in Ascii
+    - 32 characters are the `MD5` hash of the entire file other than the last 96 characters
-    - A string of the form `\0%d\0` : the size of the creator signature (can be zero if there won't be a signature)
-    - The creator signature - Either `HMAC-RIPEMD-160` over everything up to here or ommited if the creator signature size is 0.
+    - 64 the size of the creator signature `HMAC-RSA-SHA256` or 0s for unsigned files, the hash covering the file other than the last 96 characters
-    - A string of the form `\0%d\0` : the size of the header in ASCII
+    - A string of the form `\0%d\0` : the size of the file info JSON in ascii
     - The file info JSON

    * The header (a JSON):